custplace/request-logger/README.md

 Step #3
 After steps above, by default all your routes will be under a specific middelware, so no need to apply any kind of additional configuration on routes.

-U can now test the package by visiting /test.
+You can now test the package by visiting /test.

+You can disable package by sitting enabled function in configuration file to false.

 And you're done!